I used to help in our family restaurant. I love good food and enjoy thinking up creative ways to cook and use leftovers to avoid food waste.

 - Do not overcook because cauliflower goes soft, falls to pieces and smells disgusting when cooked too long,

 Quick and Easy Cauliflower Cheese

-This is a very tasty dish, which can either be served on its own, as a nutritious vegetarian meal, or as a vegetable to accompany meat.
+This is a very tasty dish, which can either be served on its own as a nutritious vegetarian meal or as an accompaniment to meat.